Accelerynt-Security/AS-Edgescan-Integration/README.md

 Once each initial run has been completed, navigate to https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/microsoft.securityinsightsarg%2Fsentinel

 From there, select the workspace your deployed logic apps reference and click "**Logs**" in the left-hand menu blade.
 Expand "**Custom Logs**".
-Here you should see customs logs for each of your three logic apps.
+Here, you should see customs logs for each of your three logic apps.
+It may take a while for them to populate, so if they are not yet visible, you may want to try and query them periodically.

 ![Edgescan_Integration_Custom_Logs_1](Images/Edgescan_Integration_Custom_Logs_1.png)